ogivuk/learning/tdd-django/README.md

 #### Unit Tests
 * Unit tests should help writing code that’s clean and bug free.
 * Unit tests test the application from the inside, from the point of view of the programmer.
-* ​The idea is that each line of production code should be tested by (at least) one of unit tests.
+* ​Each line of production code should be tested by (at least) one of unit tests.
+* Every single code change should be driven by the tests.

 In Python:
 * Module `unittest`, needs to be imported as `import unittest`